For State Agencies and Public Organizations

 - Educational agencies of special interest to the Armed Services.

 State Agency for Surplus Property (SASP) representatives can obtain a search-only access code and password.
-With the proper authority, users can request permission to select property on behalf of their state’s SASP.
+Users can request permission to select property on behalf of their state’s SASP with the proper authorization.

 Using an access code and password, SASP representatives can search GSAXcess® for available surplus personal property.
 In some instances, the SASP allow potential recipients search-only access to the GSAXcess® system.

-To learn more on how your organization can acquire property, watch this video
+Watch this video to learn more on how your organization can acquire property.